 We are hopeful that the Government will eventually allow people to choose, but for the moment you will just need to wait.
 Talk to your doctor to discuss your concerns and read information from good sources before making a decision.

-If you choose not to get the AstraZeneca vaccine, the Novavax vaccine is expected to become available around September.
+If you choose not to get the AstraZeneca vaccine, the Novavax vaccine is expected to become available around September, and Pfizer whould be available for anyone who wants it from around October.
 The Government has ordered 51m doses of the Novavax vaccine.
 However, supply of both the Novavax and Pfizer vaccines is dependent on availability from overseas.
 We expect there will be many more announcements about timing and other vaccines in the coming weeks.

 As migraine is not on the list of comorbidities that puts people into the 1B category, and the rollout has been significantly slowed by this change in policy, it is unlikely most of the migraine community will get vaccinated much earlier than September anyway.